JaimeStill/offline-platform/docs/updates/02-platform.md

 7. Execute the following to generate a test project:

     ```bash
-    schematics .:platform test --serverName=Test --debug=false --skipGit
+    schematics .:platform test --server-name=Test --debug=false --skip-git --skip-install
     ```

+8. Change directory into `test` and run `npm i --offline --force`.
-8. Change directory into `test/server` and run `clean-nuget.cmd`.
+9. Change directory into `test/server` and run `clean-nuget.cmd`.
-9. Change directory back to the root of `test` and run `npm run restore`.
+10. Change directory back to the root of `test` and run `npm run restore`.
-10. Run `npm run watch:server`.
+11. Run `npm run watch:server`.
 Navigate to http://localhost:5000/swagger to test.
-11. In a new terminal (<kbd>Ctrl + Shift + 5</kbd> in VS Code), change directory to `test` and run `npm run watch` to test the `core` Angular library.
+12. In a new terminal (<kbd>Ctrl + Shift + 5</kbd> in VS Code), change directory to `test` and run `npm run watch` to test the `core` Angular library.
-12. In a new terminal, change directory to `test` and run `npm run start:docs`.
+13. In a new terminal, change directory to `test` and run `npm run start:docs`.
 Navigate to http://localhost:4000 to test the `docs` Angular app.
-13. In a new terminal, change directory to `test` and run `npm run start:test`.
+14. In a new terminal, change directory to `test` and run `npm run start:test`.
 Navigate to http://localhost:3000 to test the `test` Angular app.

 If there are issues during testing, be sure to fix them not just in the `test` project, but in the `offline-platform` schematics project.
 Also ensure that any additional changes are captured in the changelog.